Written byAmanda Wong

 macOS Monterey update stuck while installing

-Still, you should give the rebooting more time because it takes a while until the new macOS Monterey completely replaces the old one.
-If the progress bar is frozen for hours while rebooting, you can restart your Mac manually to cancel the installation.
+Still, you should give the rebooting more time because macOS installation takes a while until the new macOS Monterey completely replaces all your system files.
+If Mac won't boot past Apple logo, the progress bar, or a black screen while rebooting, you can restart your Mac manually to cancel the installation process.
 Then you can perform the update through Software Update again.
 The macOS update will usually resume from where you left off.
 If not, it will start from scratch.
+Restarting Mac also works when the macOS update assistant stuck Monterey.

-Step 1: Click the Apple logo > System Preference > Security & Privacy > FileVault
+- Click the Apple menu > System Preference > Security & Privacy > FileVault.

 After the FileVault is turned off, you can try to update your Mac again using the downloaded macOS Monterey installer.

-Step 1: Shut down your Mac by clicking the Apple logo > Shut Down.
+- Shut down your Mac by clicking the Apple menu > Shut Down.

-Step 3: Restart your Mac and immediately press and hold Shift key.
+- Restart your Mac and immediately press and hold the Shift key.

-Step 4: You can release the Shift key when you see login window.
+- You can release the Shift key when you see the login window.

-Step 1: Shutdown your Mac by clicking the Apple logo > Shut Down.
+- 1. Shut down your Mac by clicking the Apple menu > Shut Down.

-Step 3: Press and hold the power button until you see the startup options window.
+- 3. Press and hold Mac's power button until you see the startup options window.

-Step 5: Press and hold the Shift key.
-Click Continue in Safe Mode.
-Then release Shift key.
+- 5. Press and hold the Shift key.
+Click Continue and then release the Shift key.

 You can see the red "Safe Boot" on the top-right corner of the screen.
 Now you can perform the macOS update as normal in Safe Mode.

 NVRAM (nonvolatile random-access memory) stores certain temporary settings like display resolution, startup disk selection, and recent kernel panic information.
-Resetting it will clear up all misconfigurations that could stop new macOS Monterey update from installing.
+Resetting it will clear up all misconfigurations that could make Mac Software Update stuck installing.

-Step 2: Restart your Mac and immediately press and hold Command + Option + P + R keys.
+- Restart your Mac and immediately press and hold the Command + Option + P + R keys.

 - On Mac that plays startup sound, you can release the key combination after you hear the second startup sound.